DamieBrooks0803/tigergraph-hackathon/README.md

 _A listing id is created by removing the spaces from the headline/title of each listing then adding an underscore and then the subreddit the listing was posted in.
 This is because many listings are posted in more than one subreddit._

+#### TopListingIDs
+Returns the top 10 posts in the entire data set including all subreddits, ordered by the number of comments.

 #### TopListingIDsInSubAntiwork
 Returns the top 10 posts in the Antiwork subreddit, ordered by the number of comments.